deadlyvipers/dojo_rules/introduction.md

-introducing myself to the dojo
+introducing myself to the dojo: my favorite code school path is github